 Otahuna has operated as a luxury lodge since 2003, and in August 2006, two former guests from New York - Hall Cannon and Miles Refo - decided that buying the property would offer them the perfect antidote for their manic Manhattan routines.
-There's something sublimely Wodehouse-esque about these two immaculately presented and highly engaging young Americans rattling around in a mansion that virtually blows a bugled fanfare for British colonialism.
-If Gussie Fink-Nottle himselfjoined them around the grand piano after dinner no one would choke on their pistachio and orangeblossom petits fours.
+There's something sublimely Wodehouse-esque about these two immaculately blossom petits fours.